zargony/appserver/README.md

 Monit/Nginx/Unicorn application server configurator using deployment via git (simply git push applications to your server to deploy them).

-This little tool automatically generates server configs for [Monit][monit], [Nginx][nginx] and [Unicorn][unicorn] to host your [Rack][rack]-based (Rails) applications.
+This tool automatically generates server configs for [Monit][monit], [Nginx][nginx] and [Unicorn][unicorn] to host your [Rack][rack]-based (Rails) applications.
 Running it automatically in git update hooks provides an automatic deployment of applications whenever the repository is updated